funkybob/ugu/docs/emperor.rst

    Mon Dec 25 11:50:35 2017 - [emperor] vassal uwsgi.ini is ready to accept requests

 This is quite a mess!
-But if you read carefully, you'll see the Emperor has started, and launched two `vassal` instances.
+But if you read carefully, you'll see the Emperor has started, then launched two `vassal` instances.
 Should either of the tasks fail for any reason the Emperor will re-launch them, with controls to fail them if they respawn too often.
 Also, if their config files go away for any reason, the Emperor will stop the vassal.